thejamesgore/ga-projects/GA-Project-4/README.md

 }
 ```

 On the Cart screen a very similar process happens upon initial render of the page.
-Upon first render a `useEffect()` dispatches the `addToCart()` action to redux which is passed the product id and item quantity via two variables pulling this data from the URL.
+Upon first render a `useEffect()` dispatches the `addToCart()` action to Redux which is passed two variables `productId` and `qty` by pulling this data from the URL.

 ```Javascript
   const productId = match.params.id